 It all started with a hysterical phone call.

-“I’m being sued!” she screeched and then began to sob, “I don’t know what to do.”
+“I’m being sued!” my mother-in-law screeched and then sobbed.
+“I don’t know what to do!”

 “Sued?
 Are you kidding me?”

 “No, I have the paperwork right here!
 I really need some help.”

 Knowing I could never sort this out over the phone I said, “I’ll be right over.”

 Thirty minutes later, I arrive at her retirement community.
 On the way there I wondered if this could be real, or just a misunderstanding.
 I knocked on her door.
 No reply.
 I tried the knob, and the door opened.
 She was coming toward the door smiling, “Oh, hi honey, I didn’t know you were coming.
 It’s good to see you.”

 “So, how’ve you been?”
 I say, wondering if she might say anything about her problem.

 “Oh, alright,” she answered with a shrug.
 “So, is there any reason you stopped, by?”

 “Well, you called me to let me know you were being sued.”